intentionet/netconan/README.md

 # conan
 Configuration Anonymizer

+## Installing conan
+In the directory with setup.py, run:

+`pip install -e .`

 ## Running conan
 Conan processes all files not starting with `.` housed in the top level of the specified input directory and saves processed files in the specified output directory.
 Use the help flag `-h` to learn more about accepted parameters.